ariffathur/PokemonWepe/README.md

 ## Prerequisite

-Make sure you have installed the [Expo Client](https://expo.io/tools#client) app in your smartphone
+Make sure you have installed the [Expo Client](https://expo.io/tools#client) app in your android phone. **Shared Expo project link is not working on iOS** please refer to publishing limitation in [here](https://docs.expo.io/workflow/publishing/).

 Install Expo CLI